 1.2 Document Name and Identification

-This document is a Certificate Policy.
+This document is a Certificate Policy (CP).
 The CP is represented in a certificate by a unique number called "object identifier" (OID).
-The value of the OID associated with this document is described in the table below.

 This document is identified by the data included in the following table: